Soap

 It had to happen sometime.

 One morning, not terribly long before he stopped driving altogether, my grandfather was in a car accident on the way to coffee.
-He hit a car that was stopped in the middle of the road while driving less than 10 miles an hour.
-The driver of the car he hit was also an octogenarian.
+He hit a car while driving less than 10 miles an hour.
+The vehicle he collided with was stopped in the middle of the road.
+The driver of the stopped car was also an octogenarian.

 It must have been the slowest, hard-to-not-watch accident ever.